 Of course, these are rose-tinted glasses through which I view the lower echelons of the football league and the higher reaches of the non-league.

-Approach any Stockport fan and say ‘Friday night is County night’ and you will get a warm smile, possibly a glassy look in the eye, and the smell of a meat and potato pie as they belch their appreciation that you understand what it’s all about.
+Approach any Stockport fan and say ‘Friday night is County night’ and you will get a warm smile, possibly a glassy look in the eye, and possibly a whiff of meat and potato pie as they belch their appreciation that you understand what it’s all about.

 But my first admission is my debut Stockport County game was a Saturday afternoon.
 If memory serves correctly (and, given we are talking more than 30 years ago, it may not), it was an FA Cup match at Edgeley Park in which the Hatters took on Sheffield United.

 They might have been.
 They might have lost.
 It didn’t matter.
 I’d been to see a real football match.
 I was only about eight years old.
-My dad took me and my two brothers.
+My dad took me, along with my two brothers.
 It was unbelievably exciting.

-My father, who has the misfortune to be a Londoner, grew up on Crystal Palace and Dulwich Hamlet, he often takes the time to tease about Stockport County.
+My father, who has the misfortune to be a Londoner, grew up on Crystal Palace and Dulwich Hamlet, yet often takes the time to tease about Stockport County.

 He has never worn the scarf (and those of you who are Stockport fans will understand the significance of that), but he took me to my first ever County game.
 So I have a lot to thank him for.

-Some might say blame, particularly those who support ‘big’clubs.
+Some might say blame would be a better choice of word, particularly those who support ‘big’clubs.
 But they will never get the true, personal joy you get when the small team you have followed all your life does something good.

 For me, the names Oshor Williams and Tommy Sword evoke great memories of being taken to Edgeley on a Friday night by my eldest brother and the constant decision making process of whether to sit through until the end of injury time or whether to have an easier run to catch the 385 back to Bredbury.